BODY1998/connect_4/README.md

 The project includes a performance measurement feature to compare the execution time of the Minimax and Alpha-Beta algorithms.
 Run the `performance_measurement.py` file to visualize the results.

-## Contributing

-Contributions are welcome!
-If you would like to contribute, please fork the repository and submit a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.